 They have since separated into two separate lines--Milking Devons (primarily used for dairy) and Red Devons (primarily used for beef).

-Summer of 2016 we purchased our bull Charles, pictured above with Nate.
+Summer of 2016 we purchased our bull Charles, pictured above with Nate and Graham.
 He is a British White bull--and is so sweet!

 The modern day breed of British Whites can claim direct links with the ancient indigenous wild white cattle of Great Britain, notably from the park at Whalley Abbey, Lancashire which was bought by Richard Assheton in 1553.
 From there the breed history intertwines with White Park Cattle until 1946 when they each formed their own registries.

 - Naturally Polled (no horns)

 - Excellent Milking Ability

 We hope that by crossing these two ancient breeds we will get offspring that have the best of both breeds!
 We have beef available at Market and at Argus Farm Stop on Liberty.